aosabook/500lines/pedometer/chapter.md

 1. Isolating user acceleration from gravitational acceleration.
 Separating total acceleration into gravitational acceleration and user acceleration isn't a simple matter of adding 0.98 to a single direction.
 2. Isolating movement in the direction of gravity.
 We can no longer ignore the x and z directions and simply take the data from the y direction.

+TODO: Start: Add this somewhere else...
+All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration.
+TODO: Expand this explanation.

+However, we're creating a robust, flexible program, so we've decided that we want to accept input data from the newest of mobile devices, as well as from pure hardware accelerometers.
+This means that we'll need to accept input data in two formats: a **separated** format where user acceleration and gravitational acceleration are, well, separated; and a **combined** format which only provides us with total acceleration.
+TODO: End: Add this somewhere else...

 OPTION 1: